 Another area of potential tension is the forehead and brow.
 When people concentrate, they often tense muscles in the upper part of the face above and between the eyebrows, drawing the eyebrows together.
 This furrowed brow of concentration can make you seem angry and annoyed.
 To fix the problem, gently move the muscles in your forehead in opposite directions.
 When you lift your eyebrows slightly, the tension disappears.
 Lift your brows whenever you sense that your forehead and brows are tense.
 Look in a mirror to see this subtle effect.
 By moving your mouth and your forehead slightly, your face looks alert yet neutral — neither scowling nor artificially happy.

 Turn the tables and think about your listeners’ faces, and RBF offers a different (and somewhat contradictory) lesson: You can’t judge listeners by their expressions.

-Whether you find humor in the “resting bitch face” meme or not, think about your own facial demeanor and how to respond to others with RBF in the courtroom.
+Whether you find humor in the “resting bitch face” meme or not, think about your own facial demeanor and how to respond to others with RBF on Zoom or in the courtroom.

 Don’t miss out on our daily practice management tips.
 Subscribe to Attorney at Work’s free newsletter here >